fin3ss3g0d/evilgophish/README.md

 ## A Word About Phishlets

 I feel like the world has been lacking some good phishlet examples lately.
 It would be great if this repository could be a central repository for the latest phishlets.
 Send me your phishlets at `fin3ss3g0d@pm.me` for a chance to end up in `evilginx2/phishlets`.
 If you provide quality work, I will create a `Phishlets Hall of Fame` and you will be added to it.

+## Debugging

+Since `Apache2` is the initial proxy used in this project, all requests ever made to the phishing server will be logged to `/var/log/apache2/access_evilginx2.log*`.
+These logs can be viewed to show all access to the phishing server and assist in troubleshooting issues.
+Running `evilginx2` with the `-debug` flag will show cookies, URLs, and contents of incoming/outgoing requests.

+## Apache2 Customization

+You can modify how `Apache2` operates by modifying `/etc/apache2/sites-enabled/000-default.conf`.
+You can serve content from a static directory to host payloads, configure multiple domains, etc. You can make any change `Apache2` supports.

 ## A Note About Campaign Testing And Tracking